devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/Permissions.md

 cat /etc/group

 ``````
-##### View Ownerships and Permissions in Linux

-All groups of three characters specify permissions for all classes:

-- rwx: The leftmost three characters specify permissions for the file owner (i.e., the User class).
-- r-x: The three middle characters specify permissions for the group owning the file (i.e., the Group class).
-- ---: The three rightmost characters specify permissions for the Other class.
-Users who aren't the file owner and group members can't access the file.

 ##### How to Read Symbolic Permissions
-- r stands for read.
-It is indicated in the first character of the triad.
-- w stands for write.
-It is indicated in the second character of the triad.
-- x stands for execution.
-It is indicated in the third character of the triad.

 - Symbolic mode: this method uses symbols like u, g, o to represent users, groups, and others.
 Permissions are represented as  r, w, x for read write and execute, respectively.
 You can modify permissions using +, - and =.
 - Absolute mode: this method represents permissions as 3-digit octal numbers ranging from 0-7.
-- 0=>No permission, 1=>Excute, 2=>Write, 3=>Execute + Write

-- 4=>Read, 5=>Read + Execute, 6=>Read +Write, 7=>Read + Write +Execute

 ``````sh
 ls -l